 A Prayer for Vindication

-7 1 A Meditation of David, which he sang to the Lord concerning the words of Cush, a Benjamite.
-O Lord my God, in You I put my trust; Save me from all those who persecute me; And deliver me, 2 Lest they tear me like a lion, Rending me in pieces, while there is none to deliver.
-3 O Lord my God, if I have done this: If there is iniquity in my hands, 4 If I have repaid evil to him who was at peace with me, Or have plundered my enemy without cause, 5 Let the enemy pursue me and overtake me; Yes, let him trample my life to the earth, And lay my honor in the dust.
-Selah 6 Arise, O Lord, in Your anger; Lift Yourself up because of the rage of my enemies; Rise up for me to the judgment You have commanded!
-7 So the congregation of the peoples shall surround You; For their sakes, therefore, return on high.
-8 The Lord shall judge the peoples; Judge me, O Lord, according to my righteousness, And according to my integrity within me.
-9 Oh, let the wickedness of the wicked come to an end, But establish the just; For the righteous God tests the hearts and minds.
+7 1 O Lord my God, in thee do I put my trust: save me from all them that persecute me, and deliver me: 2 Lest he tear my soul like a lion, rending it in pieces, while there is none to deliver.
+3 O Lord my God, if I have done this; if there be iniquity in my hands; 4 If I have rewarded evil unto him that was at peace with me; (yea, I have delivered him that without cause is mine enemy:) 5 Let the enemy persecute my soul, and take it; yea, let him tread down my life upon the earth, and lay mine honour in the dust.
+Selah.
+6 Arise, O Lord, in thine anger, lift up thyself because of the rage of mine enemies: and awake for me to the judgment that thou hast commanded.
+7 So shall the congregation of the people compass thee about: for their sakes therefore return thou on high.
+8 The Lord shall judge the people: judge me, O Lord, according to my righteousness, and according to mine integrity that is in me.
+9 Oh let the wickedness of the wicked come to an end; but establish the just: for the righteous God trieth the hearts and reins.

-10 My defense is of God, Who saves the upright in heart.
-11 God is a just judge, And God is angry with the wicked every day.
-12 If he does not turn back, He will sharpen His sword; He bends His bow and makes it ready.
-13 He also prepares for Himself instruments of death; He makes His arrows into fiery shafts.
-14 Behold, the wicked brings forth iniquity; Yes, he conceives trouble and brings forth falsehood.
-15 He made a pit and dug it out, And has fallen into the ditch which he made.
-16 His trouble shall return upon his own head, And his violent dealing shall come down on his own crown.
-17 I will praise the Lord according to His righteousness, And will sing praise to the name of the Lord Most High.
+10 My defence is of God, which saveth the upright in heart.
+11 God judgeth the righteous, and God is angry with the wicked every day.
+12 If he turn not, he will whet his sword; he hath bent his bow, and made it ready.
+13 He hath also prepared for him the instruments of death; he ordaineth his arrows against the persecutors.
+14 Behold, he travaileth with iniquity, and hath conceived mischief, and brought forth falsehood.
+15 He made a pit, and digged it, and is fallen into the ditch which he made.
+16 His mischief shall return upon his own head, and his violent dealing shall come down upon his own pate.
+17 I will praise the Lord according to his righteousness: and will sing praise to the name of the Lord most high.

 God's Glory and Man's Honor

-8 1 To the Chief Musician.
-On the instrument of Gath.
-A Psalm of David.
-O Lord, our Lord, How excellent is Your name in all the earth, Who have set Your glory above the heavens!
-2 Out of the mouth of babes and nursing infants You have ordained strength, Because of Your enemies, That You may silence the enemy and the avenger.
+8 1 O Lord our Lord, how excellent is thy name in all the earth! who hast set thy glory above the heavens.
+2 Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.

-3 When I consider Your heavens, the work of Your fingers, The moon and the stars, which You have ordained, 4 What is man that You are mindful of him, And the son of man that You visit him?
-5 For You have made him a little lower than the angels, And You have crowned him with glory and honor.
-6 You have made him to have dominion over the works of Your hands; You have put all things under his feet, 7 All sheep and oxen-- Even the beasts of the field, 8 The birds of the air, And the fish of the sea That pass through the paths of the seas.
-9 O Lord, our Lord, How excellent is Your name in all the earth!
+3 When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; 4 What is man, that thou art mindful of him? and the son of man, that thou visitest him?
+5 For thou hast made him a little lower than the angels, and hast crowned him with glory and honour.
+6 Thou madest him to have dominion over the works of thy hands; thou hast put all things under his feet: 7 All sheep and oxen, yea, and the beasts of the field; 8 The fowl of the air, and the fish of the sea, and whatsoever passeth through the paths of the seas.
+9 O Lord our Lord, how excellent is thy name in all the earth!

 Thanksgiving for God's Justice

-9 1 To the Chief Musician.
-To the tune of 'Death of the Son.'
-A Psalm of David.
-I will praise You, O Lord, with my whole heart; I will tell of all Your marvelous works.
-2 I will be glad and rejoice in You; I will sing praise to Your name, O Most High.
-3 When my enemies turn back, They shall fall and perish at Your presence.
-4 For You have maintained my right and my cause; You sat on the throne judging in righteousness.
-5 You have rebuked the nations, You have destroyed the wicked; You have blotted out their name forever and ever.
-6 O enemy, destructions are finished forever!
-And you have destroyed cities; Even their memory has perished.
-7 But the Lord shall endure forever; He has prepared His throne for judgment.
-8 He shall judge the world in righteousness, And He shall administer judgment for the peoples in uprightness.
-9 The Lord also will be a refuge for the oppressed, A refuge in times of trouble.
-10 And those who know Your name will put their trust in You; For You, Lord, have not forsaken those who seek You.
+9 1 I will praise thee, O Lord, with my whole heart; I will shew forth all thy marvellous works.
+2 I will be glad and rejoice in thee: I will sing praise to thy name, O thou most High.
+3 When mine enemies are turned back, they shall fall and perish at thy presence.
+4 For thou hast maintained my right and my cause; thou satest in the throne judging right.
+5 Thou hast rebuked the heathen, thou hast destroyed the wicked, thou hast put out their name for ever and ever.
+6 O thou enemy, destructions are come to a perpetual end: and thou hast destroyed cities; their memorial is perished with them.
+7 But the Lord shall endure for ever: he hath prepared his throne for judgment.
+8 And he shall judge the world in righteousness, he shall minister judgment to the people in uprightness.
+9 The Lord also will be a refuge for the oppressed, a refuge in times of trouble.
+10 And they that know thy name will put their trust in thee: for thou, Lord, hast not forsaken them that seek thee.

-11 Sing praises to the Lord, who dwells in Zion!
-Declare His deeds among the people.
-12 When He avenges blood, He remembers them; He does not forget the cry of the humble.
-13 Have mercy on me, O Lord!
-Consider my trouble from those who hate me, You who lift me up from the gates of death, 14 That I may tell of all Your praise In the gates of the daughter of Zion.
-I will rejoice in Your salvation.
-15 The nations have sunk down in the pit which they made; In the net which they hid, their own foot is caught.
-16 The Lord is known by the judgment He executes; The wicked is snared in the work of his own hands.
-Meditation.
-Selah 17 The wicked shall be turned into hell, And all the nations that forget God.
-18 For the needy shall not always be forgotten; The expectation of the poor shall not perish forever.
-19 Arise, O Lord, Do not let man prevail; Let the nations be judged in Your sight.
-20 Put them in fear, O Lord, That the nations may know themselves to be but men.
-Selah
+11 Sing praises to the Lord, which dwelleth in Zion: declare among the people his doings.
+12 When he maketh inquisition for blood, he remembereth them: he forgetteth not the cry of the humble.
+13 Have mercy upon me, O Lord; consider my trouble which I suffer of them that hate me, thou that liftest me up from the gates of death: 14 That I may shew forth all thy praise in the gates of the daughter of Zion: I will rejoice in thy salvation.
+15 The heathen are sunk down in the pit that they made: in the net which they hid is their own foot taken.
+16 The Lord is known by the judgment which he executeth: the wicked is snared in the work of his own hands.
+Higgaion.
+Selah.
+17 The wicked shall be turned into hell, and all the nations that forget God.
+18 For the needy shall not alway be forgotten: the expectation of the poor shall not perish for ever.
+19 Arise, O Lord; let not man prevail: let the heathen be judged in thy sight.
+20 Put them in fear, O Lord: that the nations may know themselves to be but men.
+Selah.

 Paul at Corinth

-7 And he departed from there and entered the house of a certain man named Justus, one who worshiped God, whose house was next door to the synagogue.
-8 Then Crispus, the ruler of the synagogue, believed on the Lord with all his household.
-And many of the Corinthians, hearing, believed and were baptized.
-9 Now the Lord spoke to Paul in the night by a vision, "Do not be afraid, but speak, and do not keep silent; 10 for I am with you, and no one will attack you to hurt you; for I have many people in this city."
+7 And he departed thence, and entered into a certain man's house, named Justus, one that worshipped God, whose house joined hard to the synagogue.
+8 And Crispus, the chief ruler of the synagogue, believed on the Lord with all his house; and many of the Corinthians hearing believed, and were baptized.
+9 Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace: 10 For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
 11 And he continued there a year and six months, teaching the word of God among them.